maddada/agent-manager-x/README.md

 Shows RAM and CPU usage for every running session and lets you code Stale or Idle chats that are wasting memory with 1 click!

+**Notice: Full credit and huge thanks to @ozankasikci for the idea and initial code** **I really liked it and wanted to add so much to it without waiting on approvals hence this fork.**
+**Please star his repo here: https://github.com/ozankasikci/agent-sessions**

 <img width="4281" height="4218" alt="screenshot-with-background-12" src="https://github.com/user-attachments/assets/2787c40e-9c74-41e8-8e37-1396f18f1056" />

 ---